Access to Justice for Children

 Download the report from the forum here: ICRP Philippines Community Forum March 2015

-The International Child Redress Project (ICRP) is an organisation working to ensure that all child abuse victims have access to civil justice.
+The International Child Redress Project (ICRP) is an organisation working to ensure that all child abuse victims have access to remedies.

 We aim to provide advice and support to empower local communities to recognise and advance children’s rights.
 We will further this aim by using domestic and international legal instruments, grassroots advocacy, educational tools and dissemination of knowledge.